roasisaac/roasisaac.github.io/README.md

 ## Project Goal

-The goal of this project is to provide a web application that works seamlessly across iPad, iPhone, desktop, and is available on the Play Store.
+The goal of this project is to provide an app that works seamlessly across iPad, iPhone, desktop, and is available on the Play Store.

 ## Concept